UMass-Foundation-Model/Co-LLM-Agents/envs/cwah/README.md

 - [Download](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing) Linux x86-64 version.

-**[IMPORTANT]** Please use our modified version of the VirtualHome repo (wah branch in the VirtualHome repo) and the v2.3.0 version of the executable.
+**[IMPORTANT]** Please use our modified version of the VirtualHome API repo (wah branch in the VirtualHome repo) and the provided version of the executable.

 The files should be organized as follows: